vikpande/google-geocoding/README.md

         - This generates the "jar" file.
 On target folder, you can "right click" and click on "refresh" to see the jar file.
         - To finally run the app and view the API, right click (on Geocoding), select "Run as" and click on "Sprint Boot App".
         - Once the app is running, you can visit test the API using the methods/tools listed under "#Testing the API".

-    - If you wish to use the Terminal & Docker to buid and run the app.
+    - Using Terminal & Docker to buid and run the app.
         - Pre requisite - Make sure you have docker installed and running .
         - On terminal run " mvn clean package docker:build" command at root directory ("GeoCoding").
             - Creates the docker  image and jar file in the target/docker location.